 Spanish Tapas Dishes Make in Advance, Use Leftovers for Finger Food

-Prawn Croquettes or ham or cheese croquettes are a great way to use up leftovers.
+Prawn Croquettes or ham or cheese croquettes are a great way to use up leftover food.
 Make these bites in advance for great little finger food tapas.

 Croquettes are popular throughout Spain, they can be made from leftover bits of cheese, ham, jamon, chicken or fish.
 They are better served hot but can also be served cold with a garlic or chilli dip or mayonnaise.